 - Any other critical factors that an organization deems aligns within its risk profile.

 A properly designed and implemented TPRM program will help identify and manage the risk of all your organization’s vendors.
 To help you get started, we’ve outlined the workflow for getting started with your Third-Party Risk Management Program.

 Design a TPRM framework

-Given its general acceptance within both the federal and commercial sectors, at MindPoint Group, we prefer to use the National Institute of Standards and Technology (NIST) Special Publication 800-53 as the framework for our security assessments.
-MindPoint Group will work with your organization to develop/implement additional organization-specific security controls to the framework that addresses your organization’s industry requirements.
-Once complete, the framework is utilized to assess vendors to ensure regulatory requirements are in place and address risk pertaining to the organization as a whole and at the product and/or service level.
+Given its general acceptance within both the federal and commercial sectors, at MindPoint Group, we use the National Institute of Standards and Technology (NIST) Special Publication 800-53 as the risk management framework for our security assessments.
+During an assessment with your organization, MindPoint Group will work to develop/implement additional organization-specific security controls to the framework that addresses your organization’s industry requirements.
+Once complete, the risk management framework is utilized to assess vendors to ensure regulatory requirements are in place, address risk pertaining to the organization as a whole and at the product and/or service level.

 An important question to consider at this point in the process is: Who is considered a third-party for my organization?

 Maintaining a central repository of all the vendors that are providing services or products to your organization is essential.
 From vendors who provide core business functions to smaller vendors providing support services, all vendors and the services they provide should be documented.
 Each department will need to be involved in this process to identify areas of risk and where the vendors and the services they provide potentially overlap.
 It is crucial to maintain transparency through each step of the TRPM process, so no stone lays unturned.
 Remember, risk can come from any vendor, no matter the size.